 - Soap dispenser did not work well and then stopped working eventually.

 What Is Installation Like?

 Water Ridge's installation is so easy that even a novice DIY plumber can accomplish this task.
-You can have this faucet up and running within 2 hours or less, from the moment you open the box to the moment to take the box out to recycling.
+You can have this faucet up and running within two hours or less, from the moment you open the box to the moment you take the box out to recycle.

 How Does It Work?

-Flow: Water does flow well and responds quickly with the lever.
+Flow: Water does flow well and responds quickly to the lever.

 Stoppage: No water drips when the lever is completely depressed.